 - Coach church planters and newly planted churches in missional practices and community transformation.

 - Teach and model the search for people of peace and initiate discovery Bible studies.

 - Initiate missional training courses for local leaders and workers recruited internationally.

-Here are a few ways the team ministers to college students in Birmingham:
+Here are a few ways the teams minister to college students in England:

 - Host a Tuesday night faith talk.